rutherford-nj/www.rutherfordboronj.com/departments/health/services.md

 Any questions, kindly contact the Rutherford Health Department, weekdays between the hours of 8:30 A.M. to 4:30 P.M., EST at 201-460-3020.

-For a list of **Registrars of Vital Statistics for each Municipality** in New Jersey, [CLICK HERE](https://storage.googleapis.com/static.rutherford-nj.com/health/vital%20stat%20form%20reg%2037.pdf).
+For a list of **Registrars of Vital Statistics for each Municipality** in New Jersey, [contact Health Department]

 For more information on **Vital Statistics in the State of New Jersey**, visit the State Registrar’s web site, [CLICK HERE](http://www.state.nj.us/health/vital/index.shtml).

-To print a copy of the **Form To Be Used When Requesting A Certified Copy Of A Marriage, Death, Birth, Domestic Partnership Or Civil Union Record**, by mail or in person, [CLICK HERE](http://static.rutherford-nj.com/health/HealthDept%20Records%20Request.pdf).
+To print a copy of the **Form To Be Used When Requesting A Certified Copy Of A Marriage, Death, Birth, Domestic Partnership Or Civil Union Record**, by mail or in person, [CLICK HERE](https://storage.googleapis.com/static.rutherford-nj.com/health/vital%20stat%20form%20reg%2037.pdf).

 To print a copy of the **Form To Be Used When Requesting A Certified Copy Of A Death Record Listing Cause Of Death**, by mail or in person, [CLICK HERE](http://static.rutherford-nj.com/health/NJDOH_CauseOfDeathAuthorization.pdf).